urastogi885/anytime-planning/README.md

 python -m pip install numpy shutil glob opencv-python
 ```
 - OpenCV can be installed from scratch as well but is not necessary for this project.
 One of the resources is [here](https://learnopencv.com/install-opencv-4-on-ubuntu-18-04/).
 - The above commands are based on Ubuntu 18.04.
-They might differ for other OS-based machines such as Windows and MacOC.
+They might differ for other OS-based machines such as Windows and MacOS.

 ## Build & Run
 - Clone the repository into your workspace and move into the project directory